 Types of optimization

-TensorFlow Lite currently supports optimization via quantization and pruning.
+TensorFlow Lite currently supports optimization via quantization, pruning and clustering.

 These are part of the TensorFlow Model Optimization Toolkit, which provides resources for model optimization techniques that are compatible with TensorFlow Lite.